Sign Up Now

 Once you have a treatment plan in place and established goals, talk to your child's doctor about how to measure progress.
 It can be helpful to identify the most challenging ADHD symptoms for your child.
 You can track these symptoms over time to see if they've improved.

-You may want to register to use the Progress Tracker, which allows you to track your child's progress on goals you've set for him or her.
+You may want to register to use the Goal Tracker, which allows you to track your child's progress on goals you've set for him or her.
 Or your child's doctor may want you and your child's teachers to fill out assessment scales, both before and during treatment.

 Read ADHD Today